Trademark Application Process: Everything You Need to Know

 A trademark is any title, phrase, emblem, design, or image that is used to identify a company or product, and which distinguishes a company, service, or product from other companies, services, or products.
 A trademark provides a buyer with recognition of a particular product, service, or company.
 For example, the Nike logo helps consumers in identifying the company and their products and services from competitors.
 Trademarks are different from patents, which shield innovations and the concepts that produce a product.
 In other words, a trademark helps a company to distinguish itself from other competitors in a specific industry.

 Are you already using a logo or image for your company and want to trademark it?
 Get help with a trademark application by posting your legal need on the UpCounsel marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.